scheron/bot-doc/assets/en/creating-connection.md

 ### CFI codes <Anchor :ids="['tc.EXANTE.cfi_codes']" />

-The instrument list will be generated only for those instruments that match the specified codes.
+The instrument list will be generated only from those instruments that match the specified codes.
 By default, codes for all instruments except options are specified.
 The current list of code options can be found in the [EXANTE documentation](https://api.exante.eu/fix-api/specification/#tag/Instrument-Identification):

 `MRCXXX` - Cash, FOREX;